 Women Together Groups

-Our WT groups continue to grow with more women attending each week and almost 60 lives touched by the programme so far.
+Our WT groups continue to grow with more women attending each week and almost 70 lives touched by the programme so far.
 We have completed a series of successful WT “taster sessions” in Ipswich in partnership with Turning Point, a national social care provider addressing substance misuse issues in Suffolk.
-TK has also been asked to start more groups in new venues in Ipswich and we are adding a new weekly group in north-east Ipswich starting on 9th January 2017.
+TK has also been asked to start more groups in new venues in Ipswich and we added a new weekly group in north-east Ipswich in January 2017.